bcgov/invasivesBC-mussels-iOS/README.md

  This will trigger another build [here](https://fullboar.visualstudio.com/Invasive%20Species%20BC/_build?definitionId=10&_a=summary), but this time it will also uplod the build to [App Store Connect](https://appstoreconnect.apple.com/login).
  Then you can [login into App store Connect](https://appstoreconnect.apple.com/login) and deploy a testflight build or create an App Store submission.

+*Note: The appstore submission provides `istest3` credentials to apple for testing.
+Make sure `istest3` has `Officer Mussel Inspect App` role and provide a new password in the submission if needed.

 # [Forms](https://github.com/bcgov/invasivesBC-mussels-iOS/tree/master/ipad/Views/Form)
 The forms in the app are created with the help of a framework created for this application called [`InputGroupView`](https://github.com/bcgov/invasivesBC-mussels-iOS/tree/master/ipad/Views/Form) which allows us to create and edit the forms quickly and directly from the code.&nbsp;